The Challenge

 Project Overview

-The IVIG project aims to repurpose IVIG, a treatment approved for various diseases, as a neuroprotective treatment for acute SCI.
-The focus is on understanding the inflammatory response to SCI, its damage to spinal cord tissue, and how proven immunomodulatory treatments can mitigate harmful inflammation.
+The IVIg project aims to repurpose IVIg, a treatment approved for various diseases, as a neuroprotective treatment for acute SCI.
+The focus is on understanding the inflammatory response to SCI, at the time of injury, its damage to spinal cord tissue, and how proven immunomodulatory treatments can mitigate harmful inflammation.
 The goal is to develop the first-ever SCI treatment for new injuries in the acute phase.

 Measuring Impact